The MND and Me Foundation Limited

 MND and Me Foundation Management

-Jane joined The MND and Me Foundation in July 2018.
+Jane joined The MND and Me Foundation in July 2018 and took over the role of CEO in February 2020.
 An experienced communicator, event manager and marketing professional, Jane was most recently the Community Development Officer at Lourdes Hill College in Brisbane where she managed an extensive fundraising, community engagement and outreach program.

 Prior to taking up this role at LHC, Jane managed the electorate office for a State MP which involved all forms of IMC, coordinating community events, media management and stakeholder engagement.
 Jane has extensive communications and fundraising experience as well as a wide range of event management experience including roles as State Architecture Awards Director and coordinator of a number of sporting events.
 Jane has a B.Bus in Integrated Marketing Communications and a proven reputation for both strategic planning and hands-on execution of events.